 Graphicasts and "Blogcasts" Issued by the National Weather Service office in Brownsville, and displayed prominently on the front of the website (below, left).
-On potential severe weather days, provide a picture of the potential development areas.
+On potential severe weather days, these provide a picture of the potential development areas.
 Worded descriptions are provided in plain language by clicking on "show descriptions" at the bottom left of the image.
 Updated as needed, and as time allows, prior to and during severe weather event.
+Note: new blue banners at the top and bottom of graphics are now standard.
+Go to https://weather.gov/rgv to view.